zendranm/animatedtxt/README.md

 # AnimatedTXT

-This npm package provides components for convenient creation of animated texts and characters.
+This npm package provides components and methods for convenient creation of animated texts and characters.

 ### npm package: